 A conversation with Dave Neary yesterday reminded me that I hadn’t published and needed to publish this paper.
 Many thanks to all those who contributed (attribution in the document) and to the Randy Metcalfe who worked very hard on this with me to bring it together, and of course Jeff for his enormous input and for coming up with the basis of this with me 🙂

 I have specifically blogged this, to gain feedback, create dialogue and hopefully inspire a raft of new ideas around this topic.
-People can also download a pdf here for printing purposes.
+People can also download a pdf Foundations-of-openness-V2-release.
+I have an odt file somewhere which I will try to find again.
 I challenge people to apply the model to their own projects (FOSS and proprietary) to see how well it maps.
+Have fun!
+Pull it apart!
+Update the document! 🙂